 Yet, for all the work we do with foundations and nonprofit organizations, many of whom have begun to document their race equity plans as well, there is far less of a barometer for business leaders, especially for small businesses like ours.

 And so, over the last few years, members of our team—including current and former employees and contractors across the business—have worked to identify, disrupt, and address policies, systems, and situations where we see signs of white privilege and power and other inequities at play.

 It has not been easy.
 Shifting power to an envisioned end state of distributed power and racial equity—when race or immigration status is no longer correlated with one’s outcomes and when everyone has what they need to thrive—requires a willingness to get messy.
 It requires a vulnerability to try even when the right words aren’t easy to find, and a commitment to wholly transform how business operates, knowing that the end result of employing high impact practices through an equity lens is a business model that works for everyone, and for the long term.

 As this journey requires regular reflection, accountability and continuous commitment, we wanted to share some of our practices for those going through, or considering, a similar process.
 We share this framework as a tool for other businesses, and as a public barometer and internal accountability reminder to ourselves that there remains a long way to go within our own practice.
-For those who are interested, you can also email Carrie or Arron to request a complete copy of our Race Equity Action Plan, which will be released in the coming months.

 What follows are some of the commitments included in our plan, and a sampling of the actions we are taking to advance and realize equity: